-Istanbul E-pass includes Bursa Tour Day Trip from Istanbul with English and Arabic speaking Professional Guide.
-Tour starts at 09:00 ends at 22:00.
+Istanbul E-pass includes a Bursa Tour Day Trip from Istanbul with an English and Arabic-speaking Professional Guide.
+Tour starts at 09:00, ends at 22:00.

 Bursa Tour Attraction with Istanbul E-pass

 Would you consider escaping the city for a day?
 You may want to visit because you are curious, but Istanbulites like to escape from the busy city at the weekends.